penni88/treatment_dropout_survival_analysis/README.md

 ## Overview

-Voluntary dropout from substance use treatment reduces program effectiveness and wastes clinical resources.
-This project applies a competing risks survival analysis framework to 22,028 discharge records from the 2023 TEDS-D dataset to examine which participant characteristics and treatment factors predict the timing of voluntary dropout.
-Rather than treating all non-dropout exits as censored, death, incarceration, and facility termination are modeled as competing events, producing unbiased cumulative incidence estimates.
+Voluntary dropout from substance use treatment reduces program effectiveness and diminishes clinical resources.
+This project applies a competing risks survival analysis framework to 22,028 discharge records from the 2023 TEDS-D (Treatment Episode Data Set Discharges) dataset to examine which participant characteristics and treatment factors predict the timing of voluntary dropout.
+All non-dropout exits, including death, incarceration, and facility termination, are modeled as competing events, producing unbiased cumulative incidence estimates.

 ## Background

 This project extends prior work predicting dropout in longitudinal research studies using logistic regression and simulated data.
-The present analysis moves to real administrative health data, a competing risks time-to-event outcome, and a larger, more representative sample — demonstrating progression from binary prediction to survival modeling.
+The present analysis uses real administrative health data, a competing risks time-to-event outcome, and a larger, more representative samples to demonstrate progression from simple prediction to survival modeling.

 ## Dataset

-Treatment Episode Data Set — Discharges (TEDS-D) 2023, obtained from SAMHSA.
-Public use file downloaded at no cost.
+Treatment Episode Data Set — Discharges (TEDS-D) 2023, obtained from the Substance Abuse and Mental Health Services Administration (SAMHSA).
+This is a public use file downloaded at no cost.

 - Starting sample: 51,971 discharge records
-- Analytic sample: 22,028 participants (42.4% retained after cleaning)
+- Analytic sample: 22,028 participants (42.4% retained after data cleaning)
 - Overall dropout rate: 20.6%
 - Competing events: death (0.2%), incarceration (1.7%), facility termination (9.5%)

-**Key features included:** age, sex, race/ethnicity, employment status, health insurance, primary substance, co-occurring mental health disorder, referral source, treatment setting, frequency of use at intake.
+**Key features included:** age, sex, race, employment status, health insurance, primary substance, co-occurring mental health disorder, referral source, treatment setting, frequency of use at intake.

 ## Methods